nsdrussell/CSVScoresToExcel/README.md

 There is a system in place already to keep track of scores, which includes the ability to scores to .csv format.
 Currently, heads of sections must do a manual process of data cleaning and copying into spreadsheets which is time consuming, and as a result often delayed because time has not been found to do it.

-Hopefully this should speed things up.
+## Arguments
+The filename can be passed as an argument to read it on opening.
+Right click in Windows Explorer on your desired .csv file->Open With...-> Choose another app-> Choose the application executable and it will read it on opening.
+This will save having to select the file manually.

 ## Build
 Build instructions
-In Visual Studio, load the .sln file under `\Source\`, then build and run.
-Since it is a WPF app it can probably be built in a version as early as 2012 if desired.
-I built and coded it using VS2019 originally, and currently it uses dotnet framework 4.7.2.
+In Visual Studio, load the .sln file under `\src\ScoresToExcelApp\`, then build and run.
+You will need WPF (Windows Presentation Foundation) and .NET Framework 4.7.2 enabled.
+I wrote and built this using VS2019.

-The filename can be passed as an argument to read it on opening.
-Right click in Windows Explorer on your desired .csv file->Click Open With...-> Choose the application exe and it will read it on opening.
-This will save having to worry

 ## Information
 ### Input